 Char.
-P post-run (DHW charging pump, post-run) 1x042 Set the DHW charging pump post-run time (minutes).
-The DHW of pump can continue to be switched ON after the DHW heating pro- order to utilize the remaining heat in the heat exchanger.
+P post-run (DHW charging pump, post-run)

+Set the DHW charging pump post-run time (minutes).
+The DHW charging pump can continue to be switched ON after the DHW heating procedure in order to utilize the remaining heat in the heat exchanger.